Elizabeth Blue, Assistant Professor

 (Ph.D.
 Organometallic Chemistry, 2006, North Carolina State University)

 Synthesis and characterization of new copper(I) organometallic and coordination compounds, and on developing catalytic processes for C-N bond-formation.
 Dr. Blue teaches Organic Chemistry lectures and laboratories.
 Her academic interests include; Organometallic Chemistry, Chemical Education, and Green Chemistry.

 Office: 307 Leslie Campbell Hall of Science

 Phone: (910) 893-1859

-W. Lin Coker III, Associate Professor and Department Chair
+W. Lin Coker III, Department Chair of Chemistry & Physics and Associate Professor

 (Ph.D.
 Analytical Chemistry, 1997, North Carolina State University)